 "Our fault, and our very great misfortune, is, that we fail to take at regular intervals that survey of our life which must indeed cause us transports of gratitude."

-1. to look up - expect Mystery 2. to know the power of a small act sown daily 3. to "change my thoughts" 4. to grow attention 5. to understand my desires 6. to stay on my own page 7. as an act of resistance re virtual life 8. as a record 9. to meditate 10. to slow down 11. to grow wonder 12. as play 13. as prayer 14. to understand my classroom posture 15. as a sign and a witness - if only to myself 16. to model self-education 17. to capture what I see 18. to understand what I love 19. to care more 20. to become more content 21. to see personality unfold 22. to count the riches of each day 23. the call of paper and pen 24. to remember 25. to hope 26. to live more solitude 27. to connect more with others 28. it is necessary to me 29. for the satisfaction 30. to itemize happiness 31. to mind the Church Year 32. for consistency 33. to lose myself 34. to quiet the inner critic 35. "we pine" 36. for refreshment 37. to change my life 38. neuroscience confirms 39. to be a chooser 40. to break the "rehearsal loop" 41. to limit distraction 42. to distill ideas 43. the serendipity of flipping pages 44. to be grounded in reality 45. for the love of paper 46. to ponder the thoughts of others 47. to invite new thoughts 48. to enjoy imperfection 49. to honor the Grand Conversation50. for the sake of names 50.
-51. to become more habitual 52. to understand human nature 53. to allow time for observation and gestation 54. to expand my vocabulary 55. to copy good writing 56. to admire design58. to begin again 57.
-58. 59. to draw more 60. to live with questions 61. to see the world more sacramentally 62. to listen with the heart 63. fulness of life 64.
-65. 66.
-67. 68.
-69. 70.
-71. to slow the "virus of technique" 72. to knock on the door of a larger room 73. to practice looking for Light 74. to fast from social media 75. as ballast 76. to see patterns 77. to trace the "ancestors and progeny" of ideas 79. our "duty of praise" 80. to return to "the enthusiasm of childhood" 81. to "study to be quiet" 82. to become a revolutionary 83. to think for ourselves 84. to understand the times 85. to "read, mark, learn, and inwardly digest" 86. to Practice the Presence 87. to put fewer obstacles in anyone's way 88. to gather substantives 89. for self-direction 90.
-Monet painted Rouen Cathedral 30+ times 91. in communion with my students 92. for the love of pencils93. to stay curious 94. to discover eco-systems 95. to discover my "own little piece of brotherly work" 96. to be more intentional 97. to care for what has been given 98. to have more modes of expression 99. to "kick at the darkness" 100. the teacher in the video below
+(from One Hundred Days of Keeping 2024) 1. to look up - expecting Mystery 2. to know the power of a small act sown daily 3. to "change my thoughts" 4. to grow attention 5. to understand my desires 6. to stay on my own page 7. to resist virtual life 8. as a record 9. to meditate 10. to slow down 11. to grow wonder 12. as play 13. as prayer 14. to understand my classroom posture 15. as a sign and a witness - if only to myself 16. to model self-education 17. to capture what I see 18. to understand what I love 19. to care more 20. to become more content 21. to see personality unfold 22. to count the riches of each day 23. the call of paper and pen 24. to remember 25. to hope 26. to live more solitude 27. to connect more with others 28. it is necessary to me 29. for the satisfaction 30. to itemize happiness 31. to mind the Church Year 32. for consistency 33. to lose myself 34. to quiet the inner critic 35. "we pine" 36. for refreshment 37. to change my life 38. neuroscience confirms 39. to be a chooser 40. to break the "rehearsal loop" 41. to limit distraction 42. to distill ideas 43. the serendipity of flipping pages 44. to be grounded in reality 45. for the love of paper 46. to ponder the thoughts of others 47. to invite new thoughts 48. to enjoy imperfection 49. the Grand Conversation 50. for the sake of stories 51. to become more habitual 52. to understand human nature 53. to allow time for observation and gestation 54. to expand my vocabulary 55. to copy good writing 56. to admire design 57. to fail 58. to begin again 59. to draw more 60. to live with questions 61. to see the world more sacramentally 62. to listen with the heart 63. fulness of life 64. for educational healing 65. to turn to the Supreme Educator 66. to experience the "method of non-encroachment" 67. to have a growth mindset 68. for self-compelling power (fortitude) 69. to learn Ourselves 70. to choose more, react less 71. to slow the "virus of technique" 72. to knock on the door of a larger room 73. to practice looking for Light 74. to fast from social media 75. as ballast 76. to see patterns 77. to trace the "ancestors and progeny" of ideas 79. our "duty of praise" 80. to return to "the enthusiasm of childhood" 81. to "study to be quiet" 82. to become a revolutionary 83. to think for ourselves 84. to understand the times 85. to "read, mark, learn, and inwardly digest" 86. to Practice the Presence 87. to put fewer obstacles in anyone's way 88. to gather substantives 89. for self-direction 90.
+Monet painted Rouen Cathedral 30+ times 91. to be with my students 92. for the love of pencils 93. to stay curious 94. to discover eco-systems 95. to discover my "own little piece of brotherly work" 96. to be more intentional 97. to care for what has been given 98. to have more modes of expression 99. to "kick at the darkness" 100. to become a better teacher